 Care should be exercised to protect the character and principles of competition.
 See GS 143-52.3.

-9. North Carolina Procurement Initiatives
+9. Procurement Initiatives

-In an effort to support the state's economy, solicitations should contain information regarding initiative to encourage the use of resident vendors (if federal grants are not the funding source) and Historically Underutilized Businesses (HUBs).
+In an effort to support the state's economy, solicitations should contain information regarding initiative to encourage the use of resident vendors (if the federal grant does not preclude) and Historically Underutilized Businesses (HUBs).